 What A Levels do I need?

 Students will need to have studied biology at A-level if you want to continue it at university, and the grades for this subject vary depending on the institution.
 Many universities will also value a second science – chemistry, physics, or maths.
-Generally two A-levels in science will be useful.
-You can also see our Biology personal statement examples, these will help you to gain an insight into what you need for your personal statement.
+Generally, two A-levels in science will be useful.
+You can also see our Biology personal statement examples; these will help you to gain an insight into what you need for your personal statement.

 What are my study options?

-There are a wide range of modules available to study at university, and the teaching styles vary depending on this modules, with some theoretical subjects being taught in a classroom from others that require lab work and field trips.
+There is a wide range of modules available to study at university, and the teaching styles vary depending on this modules, with some theoretical subjects being taught in a classroom from others that require lab work and field trips.
 Most degrees will be three years in length, although some are sandwich courses which involve students completing a year in industry and work experience prior to the final year.